 Unfortunately, I’m not the only parent affected by kids and food allergies.
-It is currently estimated that 5.6 million children in the U.S. are living with a food allergy – that’s about one out of every 13 children.
-Many schools nowadays prohibit kids from bringing allergy-inducing foods such as nuts to keep all kids safe because you never know who might be affected in a community or classroom setting.
+It is currently estimated that 5.6 million children in the U.S. are living with a food allergy.
+That’s about one out of every 13 children.
+However, many schools nowadays prohibit kids from bringing allergy-inducing foods.
+For instance, nuts, to keep all kids safe.
+You never know who might be affected in a community or classroom setting.

 Kids With Food Allergies, A Division of the Asthma and Allergy Foundation of America

 Luckily, the online support community Kids With Food Allergies, a division of the Asthma and Allergy Foundation of America (AAFA), offers practical, evidence-based education to help parents understand food allergies, giving them a safe, private place to connect with other food allergy families.
-It is the largest online support community where parents can safely as ask questions, share stories, and learn about the latest news and research around food allergies.
+It is the largest online support community where parents can safely ask questions and share stories.
+In addition, learn about the latest news and research on food allergies.